kdhttps/auth0-angular-node/README.md

 # Auth0 Authentication

+> Note: Not official support, Just love to contribute ;-)

 Authentication with OAuth0 in Angular and NodeJS.

 Below is the solution for to get Access Token as JWT and JWT verification with NodeJS.